sparky8251/matrix-bot/README.md

 ## Features

+- ### Accepts invites to join rooms from authorized users!

+    List is configrable but requires at least 1 entry

 - ### A jokey interjection that can correct pesky users that misspell your project name!

     Off by default